mjrafferty/apollo-zsh-theme/README.md

      - bg_color
      - text
      - style
-     - blend     - Not valid for surround or label elements.
+     - blend (Not valid for surround or label elements.)

 ### Settings provided to all modules by framework: